• Products

 The More You Know

-In short, municipal bonds aren’t an asset class reserved just for the rich.
-There are many reasons to consider including municipal bonds as a core holding in your fixed-income portfolio, regardless of your tax bracket.
-But like all investments, they have opportunities and risks to consider first.
+In short, there are many reasons to consider including muni bonds as a core holding in your fixed-income portfolio, regardless of your tax bracket.
+Ask your financial professional if muni bonds are right for you.

-Talk to your financial professional today to see if tax-free municipal bonds are the right choice for you.
+Talk to your financial professional to see if tax-free muni bonds are a good fit for your portfolio.

 Hartford Funds Tax-Advantaged Bond Funds*